hellerve/hellerve/README.md

 i work independently at the intersection of **developer experience**, **programming languages**, and **technical due diligence**. i also have vast experience in **security** and **network automation**, where i spend a lot of my professional engagements.

-i live for expressive systems and delightful abstractions. this has often led me to lisp and smalltalk.
+i live for expressive systems and delightful abstractions.

 ##### currently

-i’m working on security & network automation tools over at [cyberwitchery labs](https://cyberwitchery.com/). check [the blog](https://cyberwitchery.com/log/) or find the work [on github](https://github.com/cyberwitchery/). for instance, check out [alembic](https://github.com/cyberwitchery/alembic) for a model-centric network automation tool, [contextual-encoder](https://github.com/cyberwitchery/contextual-encoder) for xss-safe output encoding in rust, or [familiar](https://github.com/cyberwitchery/familiar) for a simple llm workflow orchestrator.
+i’m working on security & network automation tools over at [cyberwitchery lab](https://cyberwitchery.com/). find the work [on github](https://github.com/cyberwitchery/), such as [alembic](https://github.com/cyberwitchery/alembic) for a model-centric network automation tool, [contextual-encoder](https://github.com/cyberwitchery/contextual-encoder) for xss-safe output encoding in rust, or [familiar](https://github.com/cyberwitchery/familiar) for a simple llm workflow orchestrator.